 Improving information and advice

-We work to improve the standard of information and advice provision throughout Scotland by developing and promoting the Scottish National Standards for Information and Advice Providers.
+The Scottish Government is working to improve the standard of information and advice provision throughout Scotland by developing and promoting the Scottish National Standards for Information and Advice Providers.

 Scottish National Standards for Information and Advice Providers (SNSIAP): A Quality Assurance Framework (2009) is the accepted quality framework for agencies providing advice on housing, money, debt and welfare issues.
 The National Standards were compiled with the assistance of advice providers in the voluntary and statutory sectors and the SNSIAP framework is owned by the Scottish Government.
 The Standards are a framework for the development of effective and efficient services and were compiled in recognition of the fact that people choose to access information and advice from various sources.
 Some agencies specialise in advice whereas others provide advice only as part of an overall service.
 The Standards framework can be used by any advice provider to improve the quality of its advice service.
 Accreditation was introduced in 2005 to provide formal recognition of achievement of the Standards for not-for-profit agencies providing advice on housing, money/debt and welfare benefits.